- Statement of purpose

 - Transcripts (one from each institution attended)

-The statement of purpose should be 500-1,000 words.
-It should summarize your skills and experiences that are relevant to your particular area(s) of interest in graduate study in psychology.
-Discuss any life experiences that led you to this field of study.
-Address the fit between your objectives and the graduate training offered at Georgia State (including the fit with the faculty members with whom you would most like to work).
-Describe what you would like to be doing three to five years after you receive your Ph.D.
+The statement of purpose should summarize your skills and experiences that are relevant to your particular area(s) of interest in graduate study in psychology.
+Discuss how your experiences might have shaped the research questions you are interested in exploring.
+Address the fit between your objectives and the graduate training offered at Georgia State (including the fit with the faculty member(s) with whom you would most like to work).
+We are particularly interested in specific examples that illustrate your quantitative abilities, problem-solving skills, initiative, leadership, perseverance and maturity.
+We are also interested in how your educational, professional, clinical (if applicable), or personal (e.g., cultural, economic or social) experiences prepare you to contribute to our department's emphasis on diversity and inclusion during your graduate career.
+It should be approximately 1000-1500 words.

 The resume or CV should summarize your academic, research, clinical and other relevant experiences.

-Research experience and, in the case of the Clinical and Community Programs, relevant applied experience are evaluated favorably in the admission process.
+Previous research experience and, in the case of the Clinical and Community programs, relevant applied experience are evaluated favorably in the admission process.

-Although an undergraduate major in psychology is not required, applicants are expected to have a background in psychology that includes a minimum of four courses.
-Two courses that cover psychological statistics and research methods are required.
-Two additional junior- or senior-level psychology content courses are also required.
-The Clinical program recommends a course in abnormal psychology or psychopathology as one of the content courses.
-An introductory psychology course cannot be counted as one of the four required courses.
+Although an undergraduate major in psychology is not required, applicants are expected to have a background in psychology that includes a minimum of two courses that cover psychological statistics and research methods.

-* Institutional code 5251 should be used for reporting GRE and TOEFL scores.
+* Institutional code 5251 should be used for reporting TOEFL scores.